yuankeMiao/marmot-shop/README.md

 #### 2.3.2 Profile
 Authorized user will have avatar on the roght corner of header, instead of login/register button.
 Clicke the avatar will trigger a dropdown menu with current user's name and email, profile link, and logout button.

 In profile page, user can check basic info, oerder info (always empty in this demo), adress, update the info, and logout.
+If user logout in profile page, it will show helper text to ask user login first.

 #### 2.3.3 Logout
 Logout reducer action will empty the user state to null, and remove the token in localStorage.
 Then trigger a reload of the page.
 So after logout, user's cart state will be empty also.